namtoptall/EEET2574-as3-GroupProject/README.md

 ## Problem Statement :
 The objective of this project is to identify regions with similar economic, deforestation, and weather patterns in order to provide tailored policy recommendations.

-## Technology/Infrastructure/Models
+# Technology/Infrastructure/Models

-### Technology Stack
+## Technology Stack

-#### Programming Languages
+### Programming Languages
-- Python for data analysis, manipulation, and visualization.
+- **Python:** Utilized for data analysis, manipulation, and visualization.
-- MongoDB for database operations.
+- **MongoDB:** Employed for efficient and scalable database operations.

-#### Libraries and Frameworks
+### Libraries and Frameworks
-- Pandas for data manipulation and analysis.
+- **Pandas:** Used for comprehensive data manipulation and analysis.
-- Matplotlib and Seaborn for data visualization.
-- NumPy for numerical computations.
+- **NumPy:** Essential for high-performance numerical computations.
-- Flask for building the web application (if applicable).
+- **Matplotlib and Seaborn:** Employed for creating insightful data visualizations.
+- **Pymongo:** Facilitates MongoDB operations.
+- **Scikit-learn:** Utilized for machine learning tasks, including model training and evaluation.
+- **Boto3:** AWS SDK for Python, enabling interaction with AWS services.
+- **SageMaker:** Leveraged for deploying and managing machine learning models on AWS.
+- **os and system:** Python libraries for system operations.
+- **Fitz:** Utilized for handling PDF documents in the data processing pipeline.

-### Infrastructure
+## Infrastructure

-#### Cloud Platform
+### Cloud Platform
-- Amazon Web Services (AWS) for cloud computing and storage.
+- **Amazon Web Services (AWS):** Chosen for its robust cloud computing and storage capabilities.

-#### Database
+  - **EC2:** Used for scalable compute capacity.
-- MongoDB for non-relational database management.
+  - **SageMaker:** Employed for machine learning model hosting and management.

+### Database
+- **MongoDB:** Selected for its flexibility as a non-relational database, suitable for handling diverse data types.

-#### Streaming Data Processing
+### Streaming Data Processing
-- Apache Kafka for handling real-time streaming data.
+- **Apache Kafka (Confluent version):** Implemented for handling real-time streaming data, ensuring efficient and reliable processing.

-### Models

-#### Clustering Algorithm
-- K-Means clustering for identifying regions with similar economic, deforestation, and weather patterns.

-#### Machine Learning Models
+## Models

+### Decision Tree Regression
-- Linear Regression or Time Series Analysis for predicting future economic trends.
+- **Purpose:** Analyzing and predicting economic trends.
-- Decision Trees or Random Forest for analyzing deforestation patterns.
+- **Description:** Decision Tree Regression model employed for its interpretability and effectiveness in capturing non-linear relationships within the data.